simonpenel/rectree2svg/README.md

 # rectree2svg

+Read, build, displays as svg and manipulates phylogenetic trees.

 Build a svg representation of a phylogenetic reconciled (or not) tree

-Keywords:  phylogeny, reconciled trees, phylogenetic trees

 Read a recphyloxml file:  create a svg representation of the  gene trees and species tree with events (loss, duplication, speciation, transfer).

 Read a newick or phyloxml file: create a svg representation of the tree.

-You may use the rectree2svg binary as well as the rust rectree2svg funtions to manipulate or draw phylogenetic trees (see "Using the code")
+You may use the rectree2svg binary as well as the rust rectree2svg funtions to build, manipulate or draw phylogenetic trees (see "Using the code")

+Keywords:  phylogeny, reconciled trees, phylogenetic trees

 Currently under development.